You are now leaving www.admabiologics.com

 Additionally, IVIG is also used as therapy in a variety of other diseases that do not involve primary or secondary immune deficiencies, such as multiple sclerosis, skin diseases, and asthma.
 These latter uses are referred to as “off-label” or evidence-based uses because the FDA has not approved their use in these indications and promotion of such uses is not permitted by FDA unless approved by the agency.

-donors.
-Human donors have blood plasma that may already contain a range of
+The path to producing IG starts at the source with plasma obtained from donors.
+Human donors have blood plasma that may already contain a range of polyclonal antibodies that fight a wide array of diseases and infections.4,5

-of which is IG.
-Plasma is collected and obtained from donors using a process called
+Plasma is the liquid component of blood comprising ~90% water and 10% proteins, one of which is IG.
+Plasma is collected and obtained from donors using a process called plasmapheresis.

-• During this process, plasma is separated from blood cells.
+• During this process, plasma is separated from blood cells

-• Plasma collection is performed at an FDA-compliant donation site.6
+• Plasma collection is performed at an FDA-compliant donation site6

 Once plasma is collected from donors, it may be analyzed to identify certain titers – a measure of concentration – for specific antibodies to different infectious diseases.

-• Certain specific producers of Ig may produce hyperimmune Ig, which consistently provides a defined antibody titer level to a specific infectious disease.
+• Certain specific producers of IG may produce hyperimmune IG, which consistently provides a defined antibody titer level to a specific infectious disease

-The plasma donor pool matters because the type of plasma composition used for immune globulin production determines the level of antibody in the final product to specific pathogens.7
+The plasma donor pool matters because the type of plasma composition used for immune globulin production determines the level of antibody in the final product to specific pathogens7

 1. Nicholson LB.
 The immune system.
 Essays Biochem.
 2016;60(3):275-301.